openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

-And then we have all tools FigureÂ 7, â€œAn example graph of network throughput, created with rrdtool by using rrddriver.â€ being able to run over a unix domain socket, including
+And then we have all tools Figure 7, “An example graph of network throughput, created with rrdtool by using rrddriver.” being able to run over a unix domain socket, including
       rrddriver.
 This is a further step to make the setup and configuration of SMBTA easier, as well as more efficient (bnc#654073) and helps us in our effort to build appliances for SMBTA.